dan-da/hd-wallet-addrs/README.md

 * does not provide a suitable API for querying address total_received
 * does not have a public address index.
 Implementing an API would be difficult.

+# Thanks

+A big thank-you to the author of bitwasp/bitcoin-php.
+This library does the heavy lifting of dealing with deterministic keys and multisig, amongst other things.

 # Todos